RobinDebel/SnakegameC-/README.md

 Snakegame
 ```

-This should bring you to the main menu of the game were you can navigate using the arrow up and down key and the enter key.
+This will bring you to the main menu of the game were you can navigate using the arrow up and down key and the enter key.

 ## Screenshots